 How To Plant a Church: Five Principles from Steve Timmis

 "All the churches that were planted by Paul were planted because Paul was ... explicit in preaching the gospel ... a number of contemporary churches think it's insightful to quote 'preach the gospel and use words if necessary' but this has no connection with what we find in the life of Paul."

-In 2009, Western Europe Acts 29 Director, Steve Timmis, taught two sessions at the London Boot Camp on "How to Plant a Church."
+In 2009, Steve Timmis, Executive Director of Acts 29, taught two sessions at the London Boot Camp on "How to Plant a Church."
 In How to Plant a Church - Part 1, Timmis taught that the book of Acts is a church planting narrative.
 In Part 2, he laid out five specific principles needed in order to plant a church - which we are sharing here.

 1. Preach the Gospel.

 The apostle Paul gathered believers by preaching the Gospel, “Almost the whole city gathered to hear the word of the Lord” (Acts 13:44).
 Today, our culture tells us that we don’t need to preach and talk about the Gospel, but it truly is the most important thing that all people need to hear and believe.

 Here's an audio clip from this section of Timmis' talk:

 Paul never treated one group of people the same way as another; he always preached the Gospel, but he knew his context.
 In every situation, there needs to be a point of contact with the people (understand their values, history, communication style) and a point of conflict that reveals how their own narrative conflicts with that of the Gospel.
 It is impossible to be ‘context-neutral’ so we need to be context savvy.
 While we can’t be indifferent to culture, we also can’t be enslaved by it because that will cause us to be blind to the point of conflict.